Civil Partnership Photography

 What Is A Civil Partnership?

-Being in a 'Common Law' partnership has been around for the age of time, however legally, couples who identify under a common law marriage do not have the same rights as married couples when it comes to boring things like Legal Rights, Tax, Pensions & Inheritance.
+Being in a ‘Common Law’ partnership has been around for the age of time, however legally, couples who identify under a common law marriage or civil partnership do not have the same rights as married couples when it comes to boring things like Legal Rights, Tax, Pensions & Inheritance.

 Since the 31st of December 2019 Civil Partnerships for opposite sex couples and genders have been legal in the United Kingdom.
 It was made lawful for same sex couples to have a civil partnership in 2004, and eventually in 2014 same sex couples were legally allowed to marry.
-(Madness really isn't it?
-But hey, positive change is always good, so let's keep it going).
+The legal requirements and procedures for giving notice of a marriage or civil partnership are detailed and must be followed precisely.
+(Madness really isn’t it?
+But hey, positive change is always good, so let’s keep it going).

 P.S.
 If you are a same sex couple in England & Wales who had a Civil Ceremony and wish to change your marital status to married, you can head to the England & Wales government website here.
 This option currently does not exist for opposite sex couples who decide to enter a Civil Partnership.